SeanMcP/seanmcp.com/src/content/looking-for-a-new-creative-outlet.md

 title: Looking for a new creative outlet
 description:
-  Programming has been my hobby since 2017, but I'm looking for a complementary hobby to encourage creativity instead of consumption
+  Programming has been my hobby since 2017, but I'm looking for a complementary hobby to encourage creativity instead of consumption.
 tags:
   - Blog
 date: 2023-06-05T11:01-0400